zhaoyu-li/RL-for-Autonomous-Driving/Single_Agent/doc/sections/Setup.md

 ### Common Questions
 1. Exception: Could not open window.

-This is may be due to some old dependencies of panda3D.
-Try following instructions to solve it.
+This may be due to some old dependencies of Panda3D.
+Try the following instructions to solve it.
 ```bash
 # set DISPLAY
 vim ~/.bashrc